Including some local information:

 The Town Council and Warrington Borough Council (the landowner) are also providing significant amounts of capital towards the project; the first phase of which will see overgrown areas thinned out, improvements to the play equipment and play area and the installation of some informal fitness equipment.

 The Town Council is hoping that in future years we may also be able to look at improvements to the informal kickabout pitch and the skateboard/BMX area.

-We are hoping that the Borough Council will be able to start the necessary thinning works before the end of the year.
+We are hoping that the Borough Council will be able to start the necessary thinning works very soon.

 BIRCHWOOD TOWN COUNCIL

 Our motto and ethos is ‘Serving our Local Community’ which is something which we take great pride in doing.

 Birchwood Town Council, responsible for the administration of the area, is quite unique in that it has its own community maintenance resource currently made up of three full time Maintenance Operatives and three part-time/temporary Maintenance Operatives.
 They are on hand five days a week to tackle things such as litter picking and landscape maintenance.
 All our staff are competent and are equipped with the knowledge, support and equipment required to do their job.

 In addition there are three part-time office staff who, together with local Councillors, deal with matters of concern to our residents on a daily basis.

 We also employ the services of a part-time Facilities Caretaker/Cleaner who takes bookings for the Community Meeting Room and keeps the Town Council's premises clean and tidy.